Adoption in the new millennium is very OPEN.

-Open adoption is based on mutual trust and is like any other trusting relationship in your life.
+Open adoption is based on mutual trust and respect.
 All of the openness gives the birth parents a sense of security and satisfaction that their child is loved and well cared for.
 Most importantly, the openness is created for the benefit of the child.
 It gives him/her the opportunity to know where he/she came from.
-The level of openness may fluctuate through the years based upon the needs of the child.
+The level of openness may fluctuate through the years based on the needs of the child.

 - Because nobody ever heard of a child being loved too much.

 - Because keeping secrets inevitably hurts everybody, someday.

 - Because no one else truly realizes how brilliant your child really is.